Draft Reserves Management Plan 2026

 Submissions are one of the most powerful ways that communities in New Zealand can shape local government decision-making.
 Love your reserve?
 Have your say.

-Help us to shape the future of parks and reserves in Buller by providing feedback on the Draft Reserve Management Plan 2026.
+Help us to shape the future of parks and reserves in Buller by providing feedback on the Draft Reserves Management Plan 2026.

 The Reserves Management Plan establishes the framework for managing and developing Council’s 28 recreational reserves.
 The management plan guides the use, enjoyment, protection, maintenance, preservation and development of the reserves and their day-to-day management.